andres81/Model_of_the_Psyche/case-files/dutch-farmers-protests/README.md

 When you get angry, upset, don't like how the Netherlands is operating, you start protesting the way you did.
 Your rhetoric being that you stand up for farmers.
 But where are you when it comes to the problems farmers are facing in Noord Brabant?
-Drugs criminals highjacking farms?
+Drugs criminals hijacking farms?
 Afraid then?
 I don't see anyone on the [Malieveld](https://nl.wikipedia.org/wiki/Malieveld) then.
 What about femicide?
 Where are you protesting because things are going wrong in